youyanggu/covid19_projections/about.md

 ### Additional limitations

+* *Data accuracy* : A model is only as good as the data we feed it.
+If the data is not accurate, then it would be difficult to make accurate projections downstream.
+Recently, there have been various reports regarding the accuracy and integrity of data that some US states have been reporting (e.g. see [The Atlantic](https://www.theatlantic.com/health/archive/2020/05/cdc-and-states-are-misreporting-covid-19-test-data-pennsylvania-georgia-texas/611935/) and [Associated Press](https://apnews.com/6dbd9ad370add2ba299c7da46c25004f)).
+We express similar concerns, and hope that states will do their best to report accurate data.

 * *Day-of-week factors*: We currently do not account for day-of-week factors in death reporting.
 According to [our analysis](https://twitter.com/youyanggu/status/1251779534422073344), deaths reported on Sunday/Monday are about 60% of that of Tuesday-Thursday.
 So we expect on average that our projections will be higher than Sunday/Monday reports and lower than our Tuesday-Thursday reports.

 * *Confidence intervals*: Due to the aforementioned day-of-week factors and various reporting noises (e.g. states sometimes report 0 on one day and make up for it on the next day), we recommend smoothing daily reported deaths before comparing them to our daily confidence intervals.